Easy Healthy Vegan Breakfast Recipes

-These chia seed and coconut breakfast bowls take just minutes to make and be made differently every time.
+These chia seed coconut breakfast bowls take just minutes to make and be made differently every time.
 Try them with healthy add-ins like almond or peanut butter, nuts, seeds, berries or banana.

 This chia pudding is high in protein thanks to added plant-based protein powder.
 It has the most amazing, smooth texture and is packed with nutrition.
 Take it to go or enjoy it at home topped with fresh fruit and peanut butter.

-Sweet Potato Breakfast Recipes
+Squash and Sweet Potato Breakfast Recipes

 Sweet potato breakfast bowls are the ultimate grain-free breakfast solution.
 If you make a batch of baked sweet potato ahead of time, they only take moments to prepare.
-They’re completely customizable, cam be assembled in advance and are incredibly delicious.
+They’re completely customizable, can be assembled in advance and are incredibly delicious.

 All you need to make this two-ingredient protein cookie dough is baked sweet potato and plant-based protein powder.
-Add a spoonful of almond butter for healthy fats, spread it on a piece of toast, add a scoop to a smoothie or just enjoy it on it’s own.
+Add a spoonful of almond butter for healthy fats, spread it on a piece of toast, add a scoop to a smoothie or just enjoy it on its own.

 This sweet potato hash from Blissful Basil is an ideal recipe to make ahead of time but if you do make it the morning of it can still come together in about half an hour.
 If you don’t have time to make guacamole and pico do gallo, simply top the hash with sliced avocado and a few spoonfuls of salsa or just enjoy at is.
 Whether you make it as part of your food prep or get up a little earlier to whip up this delicious and spicy breakfast meal, you will love this extra flavourful and nutritious vegan breakfast option.